-While the present investigation proposes directional hypotheses (i.e., well-being is an outcome of coherence, whereas suppression precedes coherence) based on emotion theory; due to the correlational nature of the study, we cannot answer questions concerning directionality or causality (e.g., greater coherence could produce greater well-being or vice versa).
+While the present investigation proposes directional hypotheses (i.e., well-being is an outcome of coherence, whereas suppression precedes coherence) based on emotion theory; because of the correlational nature of the study, we cannot answer questions concerning directionality or causality (e.g., greater coherence could produce greater well-being or vice versa).
 Future research could improve upon this methodology by employing experimental or longitudinal designs to understand the directionality and temporal sequencing of these effects.
-Future research should also examine whether individual differences in coherence in response to film clips generalize to real-world emotional experiences.
-In addition, although our self-report measures of well-being are well-validated for capturing the underlying constructs of anxiety, depression, and life satisfaction (Diener et al., 1985; Beck et al., 1996; Spielberg et al., 1983; Gross and John, 2003; Salovey et al., 1995), our study lacked objective measures of other indices of well-being such as goal attainment.
+Future research should also examine whether individual differences in coherence in response to film clips generalize to realworld emotional experiences.
+In addition, although our self-report measures of well-being are well-validated for capturing the underlying constructs of anxiety, depression, and life satisfaction (Beck et al., 1996; Diener et al., 1985; Gross & John, 2003; Spielberger et al., 1983), our study lacked objective measures of other indices of wellbeing such as goal attainment.
 In addition, although our research suggests that coherence is associated with well-being, thereby providing some support for the idea that coherence is advantageous, the current study design did not allow us to test the mechanisms that link coherence to well-being (e.g., effective or advantageous responses to environmental challenges).